Glossary term

 Zero Emissions Vehicle (ZEV)

-The definition of Zero Emissions Vehicle differs from the definition of ZLEV.
+The definition of ZEV differs from the definition of ZLEV.
 The definition of ZLEV is based on the definition in EU Regulation (EU) 2019/631 which sets CO2 emissions performance targets for new passenger cars and new light commercial vehicles.
+You may wish to add a definition of Greenhouse Gases (GHGs).